 EPS came in at $1.19.
 The 21 earnings estimates compiled by S&P Capital IQ predicted $1.16 per share.
 GAAP EPS of $0.91 for Q4 were much higher than the prior-year quarter's $0.08 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 68.3%, 120 basis points worse than the prior-year quarter.
-Operating margin was 28.2%, 10 basis points worse than the prior-year quarter.
-Net margin was 20.0%, 420 basis points worse than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 65.8%, 140 basis points worse than the prior-year quarter.
+Operating margin was 20.3%, about the same as the prior-year quarter.
+Net margin was 14.6%, 1,330 basis points better than the prior-year quarter.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Johnson & Johnson.
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Johnson & Johnson to My Watchlist.